blockwatch-cc/tzstats-go/README.md

 ### Gracefully handle rate-limits

-To avoid excessive overload of our API we limit the rate at which we process your requests.
+To avoid excessive overload of our API, we limit the rate at which we process your requests.
 This means your program may from time to time run into a rate limit.
 To let you gracefully handle retries by waiting until a rate limit resets, we expose the deadline and a done channel much like Go's network context does.
 Here's how you may use this feature:

 ```go
 var acc *tzstats.Account